terrellt/ndlib.github.io/_posts/2015-01-23-pay-attention-to-pain-points.md

 In a recent conversation with [Dan](http://dan.brubakerhorst.com/), my coworker and supervisor, I asked for his impression of me as a team member and developer.
 He said:

-> Jeremy, You are very attuned to sources of mental friction.
+> Jeremy, You are very attuned to sources of mental friction;
+> you feel it more acutely than the rest of us.
 > In that sense you act like a canary in a coal mine for our team.
-> You start grappling with difficult problems before the rest of us realize they exist.
+> You start grappling with difficult problems before we realize they exist.

 A fair summary.
 I often don the chicken suit and proclaim the sky is failing.
 I try to temper that, but its hard.
 I recognize and intuit patterns as abstractions come screaming at me.